What is a shared ownership mortgage?

 How do I apply for a shared ownership mortgage?

-The process to apply is similar to other finance options, so it’s very quick and simple.
+The process to apply is similar to other finance options.
 Use our steps below to guide you through the process:

-3. Our team will go through the product details with you and will give you the time you need to decide whether it’s right for you.
+3. If we find a suitable product, our team will go through the details with you.
+We will give you the time you need to decide whether it’s right for you.
 If you choose to proceed, our advisors will handle the rest.

 At each step of the process our advisors will be available to support you, ensuring that you make an accurate and informed decision based on your own individual circumstances.